This website uses cookies to help you make the most of your visit.

 Pharmacy context

 The pharmacy is on a high street, adjacent to a busy medical centre near Huddersfield town centre.
 It dispenses NHS prescriptions and sells a range of over‐the‐counter medicines.
-Pharmacy team members provide other healthcare services including the NHS Pharmacy First Service, NHS Blood Pressure Check service, and the NHS New Medicine Service.
+Pharmacy team members provide other NHS healthcare services including the Pharmacy First Service, Blood Pressure Check service, and the New Medicine Service.
 They also provide some private services via patient group direction (PGD) such as a weight loss service.
 The pharmacy provides medicines to some people in multi-compartment compliance packs to help them take their medicines at the right time.
 And it delivers medicines to people’s homes if required.

 Inspection summary findings